Chart Color Schemes

 Sunshine Beach features high concentrations of group households, with a fairly typical median household size

-Family households account for 72.5% of all households, including 27.1% composed of couples with children, 34.7% consisting of couples without children, and 10.1% being single parent families.
-Non-family households make up the remaining 27.5%, with lone person households at 22.5% and group households comprising 5.0% of the total.
-The median household size is 2.4 people, which aligns with the Rest of Qld average.
+Family households account for 72.5% of all households, including 27.1% couples with children, 34.7% couples without children, and 10.1% single parent families.
+Non-family households constitute the remaining 27.5%, with lone person households at 22.5% and group households comprising 5.0%.
+The median household size is 2.4 people, aligning with the average for the Rest of Qld.

 Frequently Asked Questions - Households